-Jodi understood how wonderful it was to be in the luxurious mall bathroom, pictured to the lower left, and she smiled in affirmation as I snapped the photo.
+Jodi understood how wonderful it was to be in the luxurious mall bathroom, pictured below, and she smiled in affirmation as I snapped the photo.
 For men, finding a place to pee in comfort while in Thailand is less of a heaven-sent rarity!

 2. In a sweeping generalization: there’s something special about the way female friends are able to affirm what you say and ask the right questions.

 Affirming example 1: “I know exactly what you mean!
 Last month I had the same weird–”

 Affirming example 2: “You must have felt so __!”

 (Being affirmed feels warm and fuzzy and good.)

 As for questioning, a lack of follow-up queries kills a conversation.
 So there is nothing like the perfectly placed: “But how did you feel?” or “So now what are you going to do?” to get that back and forth zing ricocheting towards truth and happiness.
 Good female friends know just how to ask!